 A young Marine who, without a moment's hesitation, used his own body to shield his squad from a grenade blast in Iraq.

-Jason Dunham grew up in Scio, New York, a small-town kid who enlisted in the Marines after high school.
-By 2004, he was a 22-year-old corporal leading a rifle squad in the volatile town of Husaybah near the Syrian border.
-On April 14, his unit responded to an attack on a convoy.
-During the ensuing close-quarters scuffle with an insurgent, a grenade was dropped.
-With seconds to react, Dunham shouted a warning to his men, then threw himself onto the explosive, using his helmet and body to contain the blast.
-The act of supreme self-sacrifice saved the lives of at least two fellow Marines.
-Severely wounded, he was evacuated but never regained consciousness, dying eight days later.
-In 2007, President George W. Bush presented the Medal of Honor to Dunham's parents, cementing his legacy as a defining hero of the Iraq War.
+Jason Dunham threw himself onto a grenade in Husaybah, Iraq, on April 14, 2004.
+The 22-year-old corporal from Scio, New York, was leading a rifle squad when his unit responded to a convoy attack.
+During a close-quarters scuffle with an insurgent, a grenade was dropped.
+He shouted a warning and used his helmet and body to contain the blast, saving at least two fellow Marines.
+Severely wounded, he never regained consciousness and died eight days later.
+In 2007, President George W. Bush presented the Medal of Honor to Dunham's parents.
+His act of self-sacrifice defined his service in the Iraq War.

 1981–1996